marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 }
 ```

 2\.
-The `data-initial-state` HTML attribute from the root element.
+The `data-initial-state` HTML attribute on the root element.

 :::info